BlockBuilderJoe/BlockBuilder-API/syntax/SyntaxAPI.md

 **📝 Note:** What you'll need to use this demo:
 - **Requirements:**
-  - [ ] An Temporary burner OpenAI API key
+  - [ ] A temporary burner OpenAI API key
   - [ ] Python or Node.js installed on your computer
 ## ⚠️ Important Security Warning
 **Please use a burner API key for this demo.** Do not use your primary API key.
 A burner API key is a temporary key that you can easily revoke or discard after playing with the demo.